railsbob/moo-model/README.markdown

 ruby test/app.rb

-In a web browser, hit http://localhost:4567/
+In your browser see the tests passing at http://localhost:4567/

 ##Bugs and Feedback##